abiggercircle/viceroy-demo/README.md

 ```

 ### Step 3
-Set up the application events that Viceroy needs to track.
+Set up the application events in your page that Viceroy needs to track.
 There are two ways to track events:

-##### Add a class and data attributes in the element you wish to track
+##### 1. Add a class and data attributes in the element you wish to track

 ```html
 <button class="viceroy" data-viceroy-event-type="click" data-viceroy-event-data='{"key1": "val1", "key2": "val2"}'>Press me!</button>